 Project management methodologies statistics

-The majority of organisations don’t have a clear project management methodology in place.
+Most organisations don’t have a clear project management methodology in place.
 Image credit: GetAppLab

 What is a Project Management Methodology?

-Project management methodologies allow the management to control and monitor a project through effective decision making and problem-solving.
+Project management methodologies allow the management to control and monitor a project through effective decision-making and problem-solving.
 This can prevent issues from arising, including miscommunications or missed deadlines.

 The 7 Key Project Management Methodologies

-So how do you know which project management methodologies are right for you?
+So, how do you know which project management methodologies are right for you?

 Traditional Project Management Methodologies: Waterfall